daidluvkb/bspline-library/README.md

     >>* **newmat**: I compile the newmat lib in my solution, but it can be included only as a lib.
   * GUI
     * I used Qt to build my GUI, so I can use the C++ lib directly.
 And it is a Qt plugin for vs, so you must use a similar one to edit it.
 Or you can just run the .exe file I uploaded in /executable directory to see how bspline curves work.
+### Linux
+  * A makefile under the 'bspline' directory could help you compile the source code into .a file immediately.
 ## How to use the UI/ insert control points in display Interface?
+ 1. Execuate bsplineui.exe, choose '2D Curve'tab, click 'LoadScene' button, then load the scene window.
+ 2. Set the curve features in the setting area, click 'NewCurve' button, an item named by curve type would show in the right list.
+Scroll bar 'Curve res' represent the curve resolution.